-New law increases penalties for repeat DUI offenses
+New Law Increases Penalties for Repeat DUI Offenses

-HARRISBURG – The Pennsylvania Department of Transportation (PennDOT) announced that a new Pennsylvania law has changed the grading of certain offenses for driving under the influence (DUI), adding more stringent penalties for these violations.
+Harrisburg – The Pennsylvania Department of Transportation (PennDOT) announced recently that a new Pennsylvania law has changed the grading of certain offenses for driving under the influence (DUI), adding more stringent penalties for these violations.

 “This law makes significant changes to existing law that will ultimately increase the protection of all drivers by keeping repeat offenders from continuing to operate a vehicle while impaired by drugs or alcohol after being charged with a DUI,” said PennDOT Secretary Yassmin Gramian.
 “Repeating these offenses puts others at risk and these law changes reflect the severity of these acts to make our roads safer.”